 Grade: 1

-You cannot say you’ve seen Hawke’s Bay without a visit to at least a few of our award winning wineries.
+As the 12th Great Wine Capital of the World, you cannot say you’ve seen Hawke’s Bay without a visit to at least a few of our award winning wineries.
 The Wineries Ride is simply the best way to experience our vineyards and renowned terroir.
 Either ride the long leg from Clive (60km) via beautiful Oak Avenue, a shorter stint from Roy’s Hill Reserve (30km), or pick your own selection of cellar doors.
-For those you more inclined to an ale, check out Roosters Craft Brewery just off the trail.

-Note: Cellar doors hours will vary with the season, some only open in summer, so it pays to check websites or ring them in advance to book.
-For more info check out Hawke's Bay Wine website here, for Cellar door hours and contact details.
+Note: Cellar doors hours will vary with the season, often closing beginning of the week and some only open in summer.
+We recommend checking websites for opening hours or ring them in advance to book.
+Both Unison and Oak Estate offer accommodation on site.

 There are two cycle hire/tour providers located out on the Wineries Ride, check out On Yer Bike, also the home of Ash Ridge Wines and Ali's Cycle de Vine near Sileni Estates.